kstavro/identical-sentence-counter/README.md

 ## Unittests

-If the CI pipeline is not yet installed inside the repository for unittest automation, you can still run them yourself.

-To run the unittests yourself, follow option 2. from [Install](#install) and once inside the package's folder, do the following:
+In case you would like to run the unittests yourself, follow option 2. from [Install](#install) and once inside the package's folder, do the following:

 ```